 - Corporate Taxation

-- DBA from Anderson University (candidate)
+- DBA, Anderson University

-- MBA from Emporia State University
+- MBA, Emporia State University

-- BA from Tabor College
+- BA, Tabor College

 - Pre-marital counseling for students